For a recap of last week's top stories, check out MeetingNews Minute:

 Further, the resolution states that "ecotourism creates significant opportunities for the conservation, protection, and sustainable use of biodiversity and of natural areas by encouraging local and indigenous communities in host countries and tourists alike to preserve and respect the natural and cultural heritage."

-Put forth by Morocco, the UN's ecotourism resolution was sponsored by a record 105 delegations.
+, the UN's ecotourism resolution was sponsored by a record 105 delegations.
 Based on recommendations from a United Nations World Tourism Organization (UNTWO) report, it encourages UN member states to promote ecotourism by supporting "in areas of ecotourism potential and rural areas" small and medium-sized business, cooperatives, and inclusive financial services such as microcredit initiatives for poor, local and indigenous communities.

 "UNWTO welcomes the adoption of this resolution on the importance of ecotourism," said UNWTO Secretary-General Taleb Rifai.
 "The remarkable support that the resolution has received, from all regions and across the development spectrum, is a clear testimony that sustainable tourism has a vital role to play in a fairer and sustainable future for all."